yibum/scoop-buckets-web-unofficial/README.md

 * Github Action (on schedule hook with Netlify)
 * [JS Search](https://github.com/bvaughn/js-search)

 There are other buckets available: [Scoop wiki](https://github.com/lukesampson/scoop/wiki/Buckets).
-I may make other buckets available on the website.
+I may make other buckets available on the website in the future.

 ### Local Dev
 `yarn install`